-Dr. Daniel Sterman is a physician with a wide range of professional interests, extensive training, and numerous jobs and titles at New York University’s Langone Medical Center.
+Dr. Daniel Sterman is a physician with extensive training and a wide range of professional interests.
+Dr. Sterman has numerous jobs and titles at New York University’s Langone Medical Center.
 He is certified by the American Board of Internal Medicine in critical care medicine, internal medicine, and pulmonary disease.
-This last specialty led Dr. Sterman to become interested in mesothelioma and other thoracic and pulmonary cancers.
-He has combined research and clinical care to help develop better treatments for patients and to advance medical knowledge of mesothelioma and other malignancies.
+This last specialty led Dr. Sterman to his interest in mesothelioma and other thoracic and pulmonary cancers.
+He combines research and clinical care to provide better patient treatment and advance medical knowledge of mesothelioma and other malignancies.

 Education and Early Career

-Dr. Sterman earned a B.A. degree from Brown University in 1985, majoring in European history.
-He went on to Cornell University to earn his medical degree in 1989.
-He completed a residency and an internship at the Hospital of the University of Pennsylvania, followed by an instructorship in emergency medicine.
-He then earned and completed a fellowship in interventional bronchoscopy and pleuroscopy, also at the University of Pennsylvania.
-At the same time, Dr. Sterman also worked as a research fellow in the Thoracic Oncology Research Laboratory.
+He completed his residency and internship at the University of Pennsylvania hospital and proceeded to an instructorship in emergency medicine.
+Dr. Sterman also completed a fellowship in interventional bronchoscopy and pleuroscopy, at the University of Pennsylvania.
+During that fellowship, he also worked as a research fellow in the Thoracic Oncology Research Laboratory.

-Having trained at the University of Pennsylvania, Dr. Sterman also chose to stay there for his early career.
-He was an associate professor of medicine and of surgery and was the Director of the University of Pennsylvania Interventional Pulmonary Program and the Thoracic Oncology Gene Therapy Program.
-In his early years at University of Pennsylvania, Dr. Sterman formed the pattern of his career: conducting research and translating the results into real treatments and care for his patients.
+Having trained at the University of Pennsylvania, Dr. Sterman chose to remain there for his early career.
+He was an associate professor of medicine and surgery and also served as Director of the Interventional Pulmonary Program and Thoracic Oncology Gene Therapy Program.
+In his early years at University of Pennsylvania, Dr. Sterman formed the pattern of his career, conducting research and translating results into real treatments.

-After a few years, he left to join the faculty and staff at the NYU Langone Medical Center in New York.
-He became especially interested in pulmonology and critical care early in his career because he wanted to help patients in a hands-on and meaningful way.
-He wanted to make real differences for patients, working with surgeons to treat people with pulmonary cancers like mesothelioma in particular.
+Dr. Sterman eventually left to join the faculty and staff at the NYU Langone Medical Center in New York.
+There, he gained interest in pulmonology and critical care.
+Dr. Sterman wanted to make real differences for patients and began working with surgeons to treat pulmonary cancers like mesothelioma.